 Drury's Church Affiliation

-It was less than a decade after the end of the Civil War when Drury's Congregationalist founders, many of whom were abolitionists, chose Springfield, Missouri as the site for a new college.
-Springfield was selected, in part, because it had been so terribly scarred by war.
+Drury’s Congregationalist founders, many of whom were abolitionists, chose Springfield, Missouri as the site for a new college less than a decade after the Civil War.
+Springfield was selected, in part, because it had been so terribly scarred by the war.
 In an early description of the college's mission, Drury's first President Nathan Morrison wrote that the college sought to "minister to the healing of the horrid wounds made by civil war."

 Drury College was founded in 1873 as an "independent church-related" college with a commitment to personalized higher education.
 Its Congregationalist founders envisioned an institution that would offer all students, regardless of gender, race or creed, both a sound liberal arts education and a more practical education in various applied studies.